GosslerJ/sproutech/README.md

-# A company that produces screws and nuts
+# A company producing screws and nuts

 ## Description